Ryan Evans: Professional career

 After going undrafted in 2013, Evans signed with the Sioux Falls Skyforce of the NBA D-League.
 He averaged 8.3 points and 4.3 rebounds per game in his rookie season in 2013–14.
 He shot 38.3 percent from the floor and 27.5 percent from 3-point range in 33 games for the Skyforce.

 Evans joined the Minnesota Timberwolves in the 2014 summer league.
 He played for Atomerőmű SE in the Hungarian professional league in 2014–15.
 He averaged 13.5 points and 6 rebounds per game.

 In the 2018–19 season, Evans played with Bakken Bears of the Danish Basketligaen.
 He was named the Basketligaen MVP after the regular season.
 Evans also won the Basketligaen title after defeating Horsens IC in the final, 4–0.
 He averaged 14 points, 6 rebounds and 3 assists during the 2019–20 season.
 On May 22, 2020, Evans re-signed with Bakken.
+In 2023, he received Basketligaen Finals MVP honors.